An FDA committee votes to roll out a new COVID vaccination strategy

 During the discussion the FDA's Marks acknowledge the "lackluster" results in rollout of the booster.

-The committee was in agreement that it's time to simplify COVID vaccine administration so that more Americans stay protected against the disease.
+The committee was in agreement that it's time to update COVID vaccine administration.

 The agency proposed a meeting in late May or early June this year to have shots ready for the fall.
 The goal would be to match the vaccine to the likely strains of the coronavirus that would be circulating during the winter.